tompaana/azure-secure-networking-for-devs/exercises/3-bastion.md

 The solution:

 1. Create a subnet for Azure Bastion in the VNET in the **shared location** - the name and size need to be specific and you must figure out what they are
-1. Add rule to the NSG we created earlier to deny all inbound traffic except from the IP range of the Azure Bastion subnet.
 1. Create a public IP address in the **shared location**
 1. Create [Azure Bastion](https://learn.microsoft.com/azure/bastion/bastion-overview) resource using the newly created public IP address and add it to the virtual network